Securing the 2025 NEA Representative Assembly

 - Host Committee Volunteer Badge Checkers

-- Magnetometer Security Screening at the entrance of the Representative Assembly
+- Magnetometer Security Screening at the two main entrances of the Oregon Convention Center

 - Pre-Event Threat Assessment and Daily Live Monitoring by Intelligence Firm